camsw/inventory-api/README.md

 # inventory-api
-Go microservice for a RESTful api to manage a product inventory
+RESTful api to manage a product inventory